rgrove/sanitize/COMPARISON.md

   does basic tag balancing but not much more, and garbage in generally results in garbage out.

-* Loofah's whitelist configuration is hard-coded and can only be customized by either editing its source or monkeypatching.
-Sanitize and HTMLFilter both have easily customizable whitelist configurations.
+* Loofah's allowlist configuration is hard-coded and can only be customized by either editing its source or monkeypatching.
+Sanitize and HTMLFilter both have easily customizable allowlist configurations.

-* Loofah has a single global whitelist for attributes, which it uses for all elements.
-HTMLFilter has per-element attribute whitelists, but provides no way to whitelist global attributes (i.e., attributes that should be allowed on any element, such as `class`).
-Sanitize supports both global and element-specific attribute whitelists.
+* Loofah has a single global allowlist for attributes, which it uses for all elements.
+HTMLFilter has per-element attribute allowlists, but provides no way to allowlist global attributes (i.e., attributes that should be allowed on any element, such as `class`).
+Sanitize supports both global and element-specific attribute allowlists.

 * Sanitize and Loofah both support HTML5 data attributes.
-In Sanitize, data attributes can be enabled or disabled in either the global or element-specific whitelists.
+In Sanitize, data attributes can be enabled or disabled in either the global or element-specific allowlists.
 Loofah always allows data attributes on all elements, and this is not configurable.
 HTMLFilter does not support data attributes.

 * Both Sanitize and Loofah allow you to write blocks or methods that can perform